 Drugstore: The Walgreens locations closest to Disney World and Universal.
 All are 24hr locations.

-Entertainment: Off-property dinner shows like Medieval Times and Pirate’s Dinner Adventure; the Wantilan and Makahiki Luaus; Cirque du Soleil and AMC Pleasure Island at Downtown Disney; and Disney dinner shows like Hoop-De-Doo and the Polynesian Luau.
+Entertainment: Off-property dinner shows like Medieval Times and Pirate’s Dinner Adventure; the Wantilan and Makahiki Luaus; Cirque du Soleil and AMC Pleasure Island at Disney Springs (formerly Downtown Disney); and Disney dinner shows like Hoop-De-Doo and the Polynesian Luau.

 Gas & Auto: All the Hess stations on Disney World property; a specific Hess station that is conveniently located where most people get on route 417 on the way to the airport; and the Disney World Car Care Center, where you can get gas or car repair.